-State lawmakers consider legislation to combat skyrocketing insulin prices, including imports from Canada
+As insulin prices soar, Washington lawmakers weigh price caps and importing drugs from Canada

 - SB 6087, establishing a cost-share requirement so that out-of-pocket expenses are limited to $100 for a month’s supply of insulin.

-- SB 6088, establishing a drug affordability board that could set price limits on for state purchased health care programs.
+- SB 6088, establishing a drug affordability board that could set price limits for state purchased health care programs.

 - SB 6110, establishing a program to import cheaper prescription drugs from Canada.